Pilar cysts grow around hair follicles and usually appear on the scalp. They are often harmless and may disappear on their own.

+In rare cases, they may develop into a tumor.
+However, it is usually not cancerous.
 A person may have more than one pilar cyst at a time, and they may disappear and return.
 In most cases, a cyst will cause no symptoms and will heal without treatment.

 If necessary, a doctor will remove a cyst with a simple procedure.
-The cyst may reappear in the same location, and new cysts may develop in future.
+The cyst may reappear in the same location, and new cysts may develop in the future.

 Can you pop a pilar cyst?

 A person should try to avoid scratching, popping, or picking at a cyst.
 Doing so can cause the area to become infected.